 This is a series that offers a gentle introduction to Linux for newcomers.

 It’s just about impossible to stay totally anonymous online.
 Online privacy, also known as internet privacy or digital privacy, refers to how much of your personal, financial and browsing information remains private when you’re online.
 Staying safe online can help protect you and your loved ones’ identity and personal information from risks like theft.
+Options like Surfshark for Linux are available, helping people remain secure over the internet, particularly when using an open network.

 You should value data privacy online in the same way as the real world.